St Anne's CofE Primary School

 The school will help children to learn about staying safe online, but recognises that the primary responsibility for online safety at home lies with parents and carers.
 Your help is now needed to help your children adopt safe use of the digital technologies at home.

-We have recently been made aware of concerns relating to “a challenge” which is a form of cyberbullying that spreads through social media and phones mostly using Whatsapp.
+We have recently been made aware of concerns relating to “a challenge” which is a form of cyberbullying that spreads through social media and phones mostly using WhatsApp.
 Phone users are enticed to contact a user through WhatsApp where they receive graphic threats from the user and are instructed to perform a series of dangerous tasks.
 Despite claims that the phenomenon was reaching worldwide proportions in July 2018, the number of actual complaints is relatively small and no UK police force has confirmed anyone was actually harmed.
 The UK Safer internet centre has been aware of this as an issue for UK schools over a year.

 Useful Downloads for Parents & Pupils

-Adult Acceptable Use
+Adult Acceptable Use Policy 2023

 Code of Conduct

-e-Safey for Parents
+e-Safety for Parents

-e-Saftey Writing
+e-Safety Writing

 ESS e-Safety Factsheet